fakeid30/BlackpearlFAQ/FAQ.md

 ### What is Blackpearl?

 Blackpearl is much more than a forum.
 It's a complete platform to make friends and spend your time and get lost in whatever interest you.
-Aside from usual media, we have exclusive offerings like Shop and VPN.
+Aside from usual media, we have exclusive offerings like a Shop and VPN..
 We also give away various accounts on a regular interval.

 ### What is pearl?